Google Analytics & Tag Manager for WordPress

 In fact, once it’s set up, you don’t even have to add analytics code to your site.
 To begin, go back to your Tag Manager account and click New Tag:

 You’ll now have two separate boxes: Tag Configuration and Triggering.
 Click Tag type in the Tag Configuration box and select Universal Analytics:

 You’ll also need to configure the Google Analytics Settings.
 You can do this independently, or set an override option.
 Both of these require your Analytics Tracking ID.
-Once that’s configured, move onto Triggering.
-For Page View, you’ll want to select All Pages:
+Once your Google Analytics tracking ID is configured, move on to Triggering .
+For Page View, you’ll want to select All Pages.